AiGentMaster/TixelCheckAndroid/README.md

 An Android application that monitors Tixel ticket URLs and alerts you when tickets become available.

 **Note: This project has been thoroughly reviewed and fixed with updated dependencies and improved build configuration.
-Now using direct Gradle installation rather than wrapper.**
+Repository declaration conflicts resolved.**

 ## Features